The 2024/2025 Experientialist® Awards winners

 Francisca Kellett

-Francisca is the Travel editor-at-large for Country & Town House magazine, and was previously the Travel editor at Tatler magazine, and Digital travel editor at The Telegraph Media Group.
-She continues to write for a number of the world’s leading publications, including The Times, The Sunday Times, LUXX, National Geographic Traveller and The FT, and is regarded as an industry expert on luxury and sustainable travel.
+Francisca is the Travel Editor-at-Large for Country & Town House magazine, and was previously the Travel Editor at Tatler magazine.
+She writes for some of the world’s leading publications and is regarded as an industry expert on luxury and sustainable travel.
+She is also the Editor-in-Chief at Navigator International, a creative digital marketing agency for luxury travel brands.

 Hollie-Rae Brader